DM8AT/GLGE-Old/README.md

    - from .obj files (work in progress)
    - from .blend files
    - from other file formats
-- An 3D and 2D sound function to the core
+- A 3D and 2D sound function to the core
 - 2D and 3D physics
 - Procedrual materials
 - Procedrual shaders